Skip to content

 Agents config (general knobs)

 The agents subsystem reads its top-level knobs from the configs table under owner agents.
-Edit from /admin/configs → group Agents.
+Edit from /admin/advanced → group Agents.

-📸 Screenshot needed: agents-general-config.png — capture /admin/configs filtered to the agents group, showing the General fields table.
+📸 Screenshot needed: agents-general-config.png — capture /admin/advanced filtered to the agents group, showing the General fields table.
 Save to docs/public/screenshots/agents-general-config.png.

 Source: config.GeneralConfig